-Governor And His Family Owe Millions In Mining Violations, Despite Promises To Pay
+W.Va.
+Governor's Family Owes Millions In Mining Violations, Despite Promises To Pay

 Mine inspections and citations exist to protect the nation's coal miners, says Patrick McGinley, a professor of environmental law at West Virginia University.

 "Any friend of coal has to admit that there is no greater responsibility of a coal operator than to protect the lives of miners," he says.
-"The failure to pay civil penalties is a way of saying: safety doesn't matter.
-We don't care, we can get away with it."
+"The failure to pay civil penalties is a way of saying, 'Safety doesn't matter.
+We don't care, we can get away with it.' "

-This story was reported in partnership with The Ohio Valley ReSource, a regional public media collaborative, reporting on economic and social change in Kentucky, Ohio, and West Virginia.
+This story was reported in partnership with The Ohio Valley ReSource, a regional public media collaborative reporting on economic and social change in Kentucky, Ohio and West Virginia.

 NPR's Howard Berkes contributed to this report.